openstack-archive/fuel-plugin-cinder-gcs/specs/spec.rst

 End user impact
 ===============
-End user will have more distributed and hybrid cloud, backup storage function will be delegated to the reliable external storage service provider
+End user will have more distributed and hybrid cloud, backup storage function will be delegated to the reliable external storage service provider.

 Performance impact
 ==================